Andres R. Luz

 Andres R. Luz (b.
 22 May 1974, Manila, Philippines) is a Filipino-American composer.

-Mr. Luz has earned degrees from California State University, East Bay, in Hayward, California (BA in music, magna cum laude, 2013), a Master of Music degree in composition from the University of Redlands in 2016, and is currently finishing the Doctor of Musical Arts degree in composition at the University of Georgia, Athens, studying with Adrian Childs, Peter Van Zandt Lane, and Emily Koh.
-He served as the assistant director of the Dancz Center for New Music, functioned as an instructor of record in the intro to music technology class at the Hugh Hodgson School of Music, and has served as visiting assistant professor in music theory and electronics at the University of Redlands between 2018 and 2020.
+Dr. Luz has earned degrees from California State University, East Bay, in Hayward, California (BA in music, magna cum laude, 2013), a Master of Music degree in composition from the University of Redlands in 2016, and the Doctor of Musical Arts degree in composition at the University of Georgia, Athens (2022), having studied with Adrian Childs, Peter Van Zandt Lane, and Emily Koh.
+He served as the assistant director of the Dancz Center for New Music, functioned as an instructor of record in the intro to music technology class at the Hugh Hodgson School of Music, and as visiting assistant professor in music theory and electronics at the University of Redlands between 2018 and 2020.

 Works for Winds